 Banners and/or flags must be supplied by the applicant and designed to meet all City of Regina specifications (ex.
-230cm x 75cm in size).
+0.6m x 1.2m in size).
 The brackets for the banners and flags will be supplied and installed by the City.
-Installation fees are as follows:
+Installation fees apply.

 - Submit your Banners & Flags Permit Application Form through Service Regina a minimum of 30 business days in advance of the installation date.
 For requests greater than 50 banners and/or flags, the applications must be submitted a minimum of 60 business days in advance.

 - Once all or the required information has been collected by the City, the completed document will be sent to you in care of a signature to validate the application.
 A returned signed copy will then initiate the installation process.